The Japan News

 Point ①latest News and Deep Analysis

 The latest news from The Yomiuri Shimbun is translated and published on the front page and inside pages.
 Detailed analysis of the current situation in Japan is also provided.
 To learn more about Japan today in English, The Japan News is the place to go.

 The Japan News includes articles from overseas partners, The Washington Post, The Times, and Asia News Network, a coalition of major Asian newspapers.
 You can read a wide range of news and commentary from diverse perspectives from around the world.

 Point ②Food and Tourism

-Thursday's "Arts & Lifestyle" page covers new trends in Japanese fashion, traditional crafts that have modern designs, and the latest news on Japanese arts and life.
-The Troubleshooter corner is an English translation of The Yomiuri Shimbun's reader advice column.
-You get an intimate look inside Japanese family and social life by reading it.
-Wednesday's "Nippon Sports" page delves into the successes and aspirations of Japanese athletes, while Saturday's multifaceted "Pop☆Cool" page fills readers in on the latest in pop culture and entertainment, including anime and manga.
+Thursday's "Culture" page covers new trends in Japanese fashion, traditional crafts that have modern designs, and the latest news on Japanese arts and life.
+The Troubleshooter column on Friday's "JN LearningLab" page is an English translation of The Yomiuri Shimbun's popular and long-running reader advice column.
+You can get an intimate look inside Japanese family and social life by reading it.
+Friday's multifaceted "Pop☆Cool" page fills readers in on the latest in pop culture and entertainment, including anime and manga.
 On Saturday, the English version of The Yomiuri Shimbun's Sunday comic strip "Neko Pitcher" appears.
 The cute hero of this comic strip, Miitaro, is the first cat to have a career as a professional baseball pitcher.

 |One-month subscription||¥3,665 / month (including tax)|